 Make provision for your key users to commit time to the project.
 If not factored in at the beginning these users will continue to do their day job and will not find the time to complete the project work successfully.
 On average allocate them between 15 to 20 extra project days across a 4 to 6 month project period.

-has much of the functionality you need out of the box but still insist that your key users are trained on the core functionality before any gap analysis is undertaken.
-It is only by applying a ‘training first/analysis second’ approach that you can take advantage of all that the software has to offer and stop unnecessary and costly developments being made.
+Microsoft Dynamics NAV has much of the functionality you need out of the box – if only your users knew how to use it.
+Insist that your key users are trained on the core functionality before any gap analysis is undertaken.
+It is only by doing this that you can take advantage of all the software has to offer and stop unnecessary and costly development being made.

 Make sure you involve your most knowledgeable and influential staff.
-Make sure that everyone in the business understands the reason why you are making the changes.
-Have a communication plan that tells the whole company what to expect and when and then keep them updated throughout the process.
+Ensure everyone in the business understands the reason why you are making the changes.
+Have a communication plan that tells the whole company what to expect, when and then keeps them updated throughout the process.

-If your requirements are complex, take an agile approach.
+If your requirements are complex take a phased approach.
 This way the project can be broken down into ‘bite sized’ chunks.
-As small phases go live quickly the project team can appreciate its success and the quick wins will help to build momentum.
+As small phases go live quickly the project team feels the success and the quick wins help to build momentum.